87th Legislative Session

 Texas SB 1602.

-Most insurance policies (auto, homeowners, etc.) require an insured to cooperate fully with any investigation, settlement, or defense of an accident or claim.
-Traditionally, however, there have been very little teeth to force an insured to do so.
+Most insurance policies (auto, homeowners, etc.) require an insured to cooperate fully with any investigation or settlement.
+Or defense of an accident or claim.
+Traditionally, however, very few teeth have forced an insured to do so.
 This bill requires that an insurance carrier refuse to renew an auto policy when the insured refuses to cooperate.
-The bill affects only policies issued after January 1, 2022.
+The statement affects only guidelines issued after January 1, 2022.
 Practically, this bill helps insurance companies.
-There are certainly times when the carrier defends a claim with no assistance or cooperation from the insured or negligent person.
-And it really provides a detriment to the ability of the carrier to defend a claim adequately, which is a good thing for the injured victim.
+Sometimes the carrier defends a claim without assistance or cooperation from the insured or negligent person.
+And it provides a detriment to the ability of the page to protect a claim adequately, which is a good thing for the injured victim.
 This new law will undoubtedly help insurance companies more than help the injured.

 Texas SJR 47.

-I included this here because while it seems that politicians talk about constitutions as being sacrosanct yet seem to persist in trying to change it – this proposed change to the Texas Constitution is a good chance.
+I included this here because while it seems that politicians talk about constitutions as being sacrosanct yet seem to persist in trying to change them.
+This proposed change to the Texas Constitution is a good chance.
 This bill would increase the qualifications needed by an attorney to become a Judge.
-Voters in Texas will have an opportunity to vote on this amendment in the November 2, 2021 elections.
+Voters in Texas can vote on this amendment in the November 2, 2021, elections.
 In the past, to be a state District Judge (or trial judge), an attorney had to have been a practicing lawyer for four years before their election.
 This proposed amendment would increase that requirement to eight years.
 It will ensure that the Judges who the People elect have twice the experience required in the past.